Leadership and Board of Strategic Service

 Pete desired to apply his military tradition and training to a vocation of service and studies, so he worked at the Salvation Army while matriculating in graduate school, studying theology at the Weston Jesuit and Harvard Divinity Schools.
 He also received expert instruction in nonprofit organizations and governance at the Kennedy School.
 He earned his Master's degree and was graduated Magna Cum Laude in 2005.
 Pete then entered religious life with the Capuchin Franciscan order and served with the Friars for 3 years before leaving the order to co-found a 501(c)3 in Washington, D.C. called The Franciscan Action Network.
 He also acquired a graduate degree in Franciscan Spirituality from Washington Theological Union in 2008.

 Since 2007, Peter has worked in Haiti in support of the Catholic Church's parish twinning program with Notre Dame D'Altagrace in the Fort Saint Michel region of Cap Haitien.
 His insightful Op Eds and articles have appeared in Time Magazine, New Yorker, Washington Post, Boston Globe and the Catholic Standard.
 Peter lives with his wife, an attorney and pro bono legal advisor to ARCHANGEL AIRBORNE, and their children in the Washington D.C. area.
-He owns and operates a classic Piper Twin Comanche that he flies for family travel as well as mission deployments.
+He owns and operates a Piper Navajo that he flies for family travel as well as mission deployments.